What is Taurine?

 2. Taurine Supports Heart Health

-There are numerous studies on the importance of taurine for cardiovascular health.
+There are numerous studies on taurine benefits for cardiovascular health.
 Overall, it is believed to prevent atherosclerosis and hypertension, reduce blood pressure and improve serum lipid profile of those with high cholesterol.
 Taurine deficiency has also been observed in the majority of symptomatic patients with congestive heart failure (CHF).

 In an experiment which studied human subjects given oral taurine supplementation (6g daily) for four weeks, it was observed that taurine strengthened the force of the heartbeat and reduced mortality.
 Another study reported that taurine can lower left ventricular end-diastolic pressure in patients with heart failure.
 In a study involving hypertensive rats, it was also noted that taurine prevented stroke.

-All of these studies and more have led to further research of the effects of taurine in cardiovascular diseases.
+All of these studies and more have led to further research on the benefits of taurine in cardiovascular diseases.

 3. Taurine May Help Those Who are Overweight